jenschlot/IBM-Bluemix-DevOps-Documentation/docs/readme-for-dvt/index.md

-# Instructions for DVT testing 16 Feb - 17 Feb 2015
+# Instructions for DVT testing - March 2015

 ## Welcome to the IBM Bluemix DevOps Services documentation